 Once you have gone through rules, procedures and punishments and you are confident that they all understand.
 Tell your students that you want their parents to sign.
 Warn them to make sure it gets signed, otherwise you’ll personally let them know or something along those lines.

 When students enter, spend the first couple of minutes asking them personal questions to get to know them.
 Then, after that give them a lecture on how important it is to be well-behaved and working hard in class.
 During these lectures make direct eye contact with the known troublemakers and keep eye contact until they look away.
 It is up to you to learn how to dominate these kids… That’s what they are… Kids… And until you are sure that you are the supreme boss in there, they will try and find chinks in your armor.
 So become a strict, impenetrable wall.

-Be very strict.
+Be very strict

 Enforce the rules and make sure it is handed out.
 It is not a personal vendetta against the students.
 Make sure to let them know that you are not punishing them, you are punishing the behavior.
-Work are talking with them, ask them questions and get to know them.
-Manipulate them however you can, sweet talk, feign hurt, but always come from the mindset of – I will never again be taken advantage of again!”
+Ask them questions and get to know them.
+Manipulate them however you can, sweet talk, feign hurt, but always come from the mindset of a strong teacher.
+Say to yourself, “I will never be taken advantage of again!”

-When a student acts out, give them a warning “Johnny, what is the rule about bothering your friend?”
-At this point other students might chip in – Wave them away without looking, they are trying to distract you from the matter at hand.”
-Johnny might also say something like “Sir, it’s not my fault…” Redirect them to the rule.
-“That is they rule we agreed upon.
-Your parents signed the rules and you agreed to it.
+When a student acts out, give a warning, “Johnny, what is the rule about bothering your friend?”
+At this point other students might chip in—wave them away without looking, they are trying to distract you from the matter at hand.
+Johnny might also say something like, “Sir, it’s not my fault…” Redirect them to the rule.
+“That is the rule we have agreed upon.
+Your parents have signed the rules and you agreed to it.
 Do you understand?”
-If the student nods and looks away you have won.
-If they try and argue it out with you cut them off “Sorry Johnny, this is study time.
+If the student nods and looks away, you have won.
+If they try and argue it, cut them off.
+“Sorry Johnny, this is study time.
 Come see me after class and we can discuss it.”
 Do not give students a platform to perform on.
-Cut them of from their source of validation in the class.
+Cut them off from their source of validation in the class.

-Many teachers that are lucky enough not to go through difficult classes like these would now say Eric, you are wrong.
-That sounds like intimidation.
+Many teachers, those who were lucky enough not to have experienced tough classes like these, would now say, “Eric, you are wrong.
+That sounds like intimidation.”
 I say no, you were lucky.
 Unless you are the authority in class, students won’t respect you, and their learning will be compromised.